zuozhenggh/learning-library/enterprise-manageability-library/logging-analytics/geolocation-enrichment/analytics/analytics.md

-# View and Analyse Geolocation Enriched data in Map Visualization
+# View and Analyze Geolocation Enriched data in Map Visualization

 ## Introduction